Wael Abdelgawad: Martial arts

 Abdelgawad began his study of martial arts with Shotokan Karate at the age of 14, according to his martial arts biography, and continued his studies with arts such as HwaRangDo, Hapkido, Pekiti-Tirsia Kali, Silat, Shorin-Ryu, Kokodo Jujutsu, Jeet Kune Do and Aikido.
 He holds multiple black belt ranks.
 In 2013 he founded his own style, Hammerhead Hapkido, which incorporates techniques from Silat, and focuses on close quarters fighting and transitions from strikes to joint techniques, as well as knife defense.

 Appearances

 Abdelgawad was a featured speaker at the annual ICNA-MAS convention held in Baltimore, Maryland in April 2017, where he discussed the use of fiction in normalizing the American view of Islam and Muslims.
 He also spoke at the Islamic Society of North America's (ISNA) 54th annual convention in Chicago in June 2017.
+His Hammerhead Martial Arts Youtube channel indicates ongoing classes and occasional martial arts seminars.

 Personal life

 Abdelgawad has one child, a daughter named Salma, born in 2006.
 He is married to Yajaira Maxiel Menco Dominguez, a Colombian attorney.